wanadev/obsidianjs/modules/sentry/doc/index.rst

 Config
 ---------

-* ``apiKey`` The DNS key brought by sentry on project base
+* ``dsnKey`` The DNS key brought by sentry on project base
-* ``logLevels`` The levels of logs the application will forward to the sentry server
+* ``capturedLevels`` The levels of logs the application will forward to the sentry server
-* ``options.userInfos`` An object with what you inside it.
+* ``userInfos`` An object with what you inside it.
 This object will be added to informations sent to the sentry server.

 Module API